MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaEntitlementManagementAccessPackage.md

 ## SYNOPSIS
 Update an existing accessPackage object to change one or more of its properties, such as the display name or description.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgEntitlementManagementAccessPackage](/powershell/module/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementAccessPackage?view=graph-powershell-v1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)